paulomarconi/prefix-suffix_adder/README.md

 ## Features

-- Add predefined prefixes or suffixes to file names.
+- Add predefined prefixes or suffixes to file names according to a list of options.
 - Install or uninstall the context menu entries for quick access.
 - Automatically handles file name conflicts by appending a counter to the new file name.